chef/knife-openstack/README.md

 # Configuration #

-In order to communicate with an OpenStack Compute cloud's OpenStack API you will need to tell Knife your OpenStack Compute API endpoint, your Dashboard username and password.
+In order to communicate with an OpenStack Compute cloud's OpenStack API you will need to tell Knife your OpenStack Compute API endpoint, your Dashboard username and password (tenant is optional).
 The easiest way to accomplish this is to create these entries in your `knife.rb` file:

     knife[:openstack_username] = "Your OpenStack Dashboard username"
     knife[:openstack_password] = "Your OpenStack Dashboard password"